Getting a good night of sleep is instrumental in achieving superior health.

 - Get rid of your alarm clock!
 Ok, well, at least move it out of your bedroom.

 For some parents, the problem is getting the children in bed and asleep so they too can get some high-quality, restorative sleep.
 Getting your children to fall asleep so you can get your own shut-eye doesn't have to be a challenge every night.
 Children thrive on routines.
 If you haven't already, start a bedtime routine now!
-I found these amazing FREE printable bedtime flashcards to help your child stay on their routine!
+Try making cute bedtime flashcards to help your child stay on their routine!
 The key is consistency.

 If these tips can't help you get some sleep satisfaction, consider keeping a sleep diary if you like keeping things on physical paper, or using a sleep cycle app if you are more of a techie.
 The sleep cycle app will also help analyze the quality of your sleep.